Do you sometimes find yourself immersed in worries and fears and wonder how to stop focusing on these fearful and unpleasant thoughts?

 If you focus on your fears, think of them every day, and give them your time and energy, they will grow and become strong.
 They might grow out of proportion, take over your life, affect your behavior, and eventually, come true.

-As a plant grows by giving it water regularly, so fears grow if give them your constant attention.
+As a plant grows by giving it water regularly, fears grow if you give it your constant attention.

 - You fear that you might be fired from your job.

-- You are afraid that might not find a job.
+- You are afraid that you might not find a job.

-- You might have fears about losing your money and investment
+- Having fears about losing your money and investments.

-- You are afraid that your plans will not work out.
+- Fears that your plans will not work out.

-- You are afraid that your girlfriend will leave you.
+- You are afraid that your girlfriend or boyfriend might leave you.